Houdini/two_factor_authentication/README.md

 ### Automatic installation

-In order to add two factor authorisation to a model, run the command:
+In order to add two factor authentication to a model, run the command:

     bundle exec rails g two_factor_authentication MODEL